awsdocs/amazon-connect-admin-guide/doc_source/chat.md

 ## When do chats end?<a name="when-do-chats-end"></a>

-The total duration for a chat conversation, including the time spent waiting when the customer isn't active, can't exceed 25 hours\.
-After that the chat conversation ends\.
+ By default, the duration for a chat conversation, including the time spent waiting when the customer isn't active, can't exceed 25 hours\.

-During the 25 hours, there's no limit to the number of times a customer can stop and resume chat\.
+ To configure a custom chat duration, call the [StartChatContact](https://docs.aws.amazon.com/connect/latest/APIReference/API_StartChatContact.html) API and add the `ChatDurationInMinutes` parameter\.
+Using this parameter, you can configure a chat to last from as little as 1 hour \(60 minutes\) to up to 7 days \(10,080 minutes\)\.

-To specify wait time a shorter than 25 hours, use the [Wait](wait.md) block\.
-For example, you might wait 12 hours for the customer to resume the chat\.
+During an ongoing chat session, there's no limit to the number of times a customer can leave and rejoin an existing ongoing chat session\.
+To accomplish this, use the [Wait](wait.md) block\.
+For example, you might wait 12 hours for the customer to resume the chat before ending the chat session\.
 If the customer tries to resume the chat after 12 hours, in the flow you can have an Amazon Lex bot ask if they're contacting you about the same issue or a different one\.

-By specifying a shorter wait time, you help ensure that customers have a good experience\.
-Otherwise, it's possible for the customer to resume a chat after 24 hours and 58 minutes, and then be cut off after two minutes because the conversation ends automatically at the 25\-hour limit\.
+By specifying a wait time that's significantly shorter than the chat duration, you help ensure that customers have a good experience\.
+For instance, for a 25\-hour duration chat, it's possible for the customer to resume a chat after 24 hours and 58 minutes, and then be cut off after two minutes because the conversation ends at the 25\-hour limit\.

 **Tip**
 If you're using Amazon Lex with chat, note that the default session timeout for an Amazon Lex session is 5 minutes\.
 The total duration for a session can't exceed 24 hours\.
 To change the session timeout, see [Setting the Session Timeout](https://docs.aws.amazon.com/lex/latest/dg/context-mgmt.html#context-mgmt-session-timeoutg) in the *Amazon Lex Developer Guide*\.